Skip to content

 Timing is important.
 If you move out of a Part D or Medicare Advantage plan’s service area, you’ll have to switch plans or face losing coverage.
 You only have a small window of time.

 If you move without telling your Part D or Medicare Advantage plan, you may not find in-network providers and pharmacies in your new area.
-The plan could learn about your relocation through the post office or Centers for Medicare & Medicaid Services.
-If this happens, a plan can remove you from its rolls, so you should notify your plan of any changes in case you have to find new coverage.
+The plan could learn about your relocation through the U.S. Postal Service or Centers for Medicare & Medicaid Services.
+If this happens, a plan can remove you from its roster, so you should notify your plan of any changes in case you have to find new coverage.

 For both Part D and Medicare Advantage, moving out of a plan’s service area qualifies you for a special enrollment period (SEP) of at least two months to get a new plan.
-You may also qualify if you move within your plan’s service area and it offers options different from what you had.
-The timing depends on when you notify the plan.
+You may also qualify if you move within your plan's service area but there are different plan options in your new location.

 • Before you move, your SEP begins the month before you move and ends two months after you move.

-• After you move, your SEP begins during the month you notify the plan and lasts for two more months.
+• After you move, your SEP begins from the time you notify the plan and continues for the next two months.

 • If you move out of your plan’s service area and don’t notify the plan, it can drop you.
 You may get a two-month SEP depending on how much time has passed since you relocated.